sierra

 Sierra is full of surprises - quite literally.
 We knew Cheyenne and Snow were expecting, but Sierra tested negative.
 As her friends’ bellies swelled, Sierra gained some weight, but she had come to us so thin that we didn’t think anything of it.
 She certainly did not look like she was carrying a baby - famous last words!
 On May 3, we couldn’t believe our eyes when we found her standing proudly with her beautiful, peaceful newborn mule, Shasta, at her side.

-These three mares are very wild and only come near people at feeding time.
+These three mares were very wild and only came near people at feeding time.
 Sierra delivered Shasta the wild way, but we brought them all in as a precaution.
-Those first 24 hours after delivery are always delicate and critical, especially when the mothers have been treated so badly and spent time in kill pens.
-This is when we realized little Shasta was struggling and not getting milk.
-We took her straight to the veterinary clinic.
+Our normal procedure is to gentle pregnant mares - if it doesn’t stress them too much - so they can accompany their foals to the clinic, where veterinarians can care for them, if necessary.
+Those first 24 hours after delivery are always delicate and critical, especially when the mothers have been mistreated and spent time in kill pens.
+So when we saw little Shasta was struggling and not getting milk, we had to take her to the vet clinic without her wild mother.

 #skydogsierra